Billy Reid (fashion designer): Shindig

-Shindig outside Alabama

-Billy Reid hosted an Austin Shindig at SXSW Music Festival in Austin, Texas, in 2015 partnered with Third Man Records.
+Billy Reid partnered with Third Man Records to host an Austin Shindig at SXSW Music Festival in Austin, Texas in 2015.
 The event included shows by Natalie Prass, Steve Gunn, Bully, Laura Marling, Broncho, La Luz, Hurray for the Riff Raff, Gill Landry and Olivia Jean.

 On March 17, 2016 Reid and Newport Folk Festival hosted Austin Shindig No. 6 during the annual SXSW festival at Weather Up in Austin, Texas.
 The lineup that year included country music singer Kacey Musgraves, American funk/soul/R&B singer Charles Bradley, and Muscle Shoals native and artist, Dylan Leblanc; American alternative country musician, "Jonny" Fritz was the MC at the event.

 A Billy Reid Shindig event was held at Blackberry Farm in Walland, Tennessee on November 16–19, 2017.
 Grammy award-winning artist and producer, Dan Auerbach performed; James Beard award-winning chef and author Daniel Patterson cooked for the group; and winemaker Russell From of Herman Story Wines in Paso Robles guided a wine tasting.
 A follow-up Blackberry Farm Shindig was held in November 2018.
 The guest chef was Edouardo Jordan of Salare and JuneBaby, and the guest winemaker was Cushing Donelan of Donelan Wines.

+Shindig was postponed for 5 years during the COVID-19 pandemic and returned in 2024 to celebrate the 20th anniversary of Billy Reid as a brand.
+The 12th Shindig, celebrating 20 years of the Billy Reid brand, featured The Kills, Gillian Welch & David Rawlings, Abraham Alexander, The Brook & The Bluff, and other musical acts.